 If you show a progress indicator, try to limit the flow to no more than 5 steps.
 In some special cases, you might want to add more steps, but let’s chat before you do.
 Another pattern might work better.

 A step flow appears in a trowser, but with no sticky footer.
 At a minimum, the step flow includes a sticky header, two or more steps, and an end-of-flow confirmation.

-The progress indicator is top-aligned with the step container and anchored to its left, with steps presented vertically.
+The progress indicator is top-aligned with the step container and anchored to its top, with steps presented horizontally.

 - Use succinct labels when naming the individual steps.

 - Don’t use the progress indicator for a flow where the number of steps varies.

 For a basic flow, the progress indicator is optional.

 - A step container is an area hosting the step title, subtitle (optional), and other step content, such as form fields, selections, and so forth.

 - Content in the step container is left-aligned.
 The step container grows vertically to accommodate content.
 Keep in mind that the container may extend below the fold, so try to keep content concise.
 Consider using progressive disclosure to keep the content brief.

 - Center align the step container within the modal, with a fixed width of 984 pixels, 820 pixels, or 652 pixels for desktop.
 All step containers in the same flow should share the same width.